Configure LDAP directory access in Directory Utility on Mac

 Using Directory Utility, you can specify how your Mac accesses an LDAPv3 directory.
 You must know the DNS host name or IP address of the LDAP directory server.

-If the directory is not hosted by a server that supplies its own mappings (such as macOS Server), you must know the search base and the template for mapping macOS data to the directory’s data.
+If the directory is not hosted by a server that supplies its own mappings, you must know the search base and the template for mapping macOS data to the directory’s data.

 Supported mapping templates are: